Madonahs/Graphics-2D-in-Java/README.md

 In this repository we draw a graph using some of the cool libraries for learning purposes.

 ## Imports
-This are must haves for the project
+These are must haves for the project
 ```
 import java.awt.BasicStroke;
 import java.awt.Color;